MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-application-authentication.md

 ms.service: msteams
 ms.collection:
   - M365-collaboration
-description: Learn about application based authentication in Teams PowerShell Module, used for administration of Microsoft Teams.
+description: Learn about application-based authentication in Teams PowerShell Module, used for administration of Microsoft Teams.
 appliesto:
   - Microsoft Teams
 ---

-# Application based authentication in Teams PowerShell Module
+# Application-based authentication in Teams PowerShell Module

-Application based authentication is now supported in Teams PowerShell Module for a limited set of cmdlets in preview with versions 4.7.1-preview or later.
+Application-based authentication is now supported in Teams PowerShell Module for a limited set of cmdlets in preview with versions 4.7.1-preview or later.
 Currently this mode of authentication is only supported in commercial environments.
 It isn't supported for customers that are or have previously been enabled for Regionally Hosted Meetings in Skype for Business Online.

 ## Cmdlets Supported